Make an impact on learners with challenges

-The mission of the special education program is to promote the successful inclusion of individuals with disabilities and their families in society through excellence in the education of teachers and leaders, the generation of new knowledge, and the application of existing knowledge.
+UF’s College of Education was ranked #1 for online graduate programs for two years in a row, and #5 in “top schools for graduate programs in special education.”
+We promote the successful inclusion of individuals with disabilities and their families in society through excellence in the education of teachers and leaders, learning new skills, and the application of existing knowledge.

-- Our undergraduate and master’s degree programs prepare teachers to work effectively with students with disabilities in inclusive settings.
+- Proteach and Teach Well prepare teachers to work effectively with students with disabilities in inclusive settings.

-- Our advanced graduate degrees prepare professionals for leadership roles in schools, school districts, and higher education.
-Additionally, faculty and doctoral students are involved in grant activities and other projects and scholarly pursuits designed to enhance the lives of students with disabilities and their success within academic and social contexts.
+- Doctoral degrees in special education prepare professionals for leadership roles in schools, school districts, and higher education.
+Faculty and doctoral students are involved in grant activities and other scholarly pursuits designed to enhance the lives of students with disabilities and their success within academic and social contexts.